ToMAP: Training Opponent-Aware LLM Persuaders with Theory of Mind: Experiments

 \textbf{RL is effective in enhancing persuasiveness.} The base model's influence on the opponent's opinion is very limited.
 Through training on carefully designed reward signals that encourage highly persuasive arguments, RL shows a remarkable relative performance gain of 17.78\%.
 On the other hand, SFT doesn't yield satisfactory results as it's a static approach.

-\textbf{ToM modules make stronger persuaders.} Equipped with ToM modules that analyse the opponent's mental state, ToMAP shows a further relative gain of 26.14\% compared to RL.
+\textbf{ToM modules make stronger persuaders.} Equipped with ToM modules that analyse the opponent's thoughts, ToMAP shows a further relative gain of 26.14\% compared to RL.
 The ToM modules allow for a deeper understanding of the context and the opponent, ultimately enhancing their persuasiveness.
-Notably, while ToMAP only contains 3B parameters, it outperforms much larger baselines\footnote{ToMAP's advantages over Gemma-3 and Deepseek-R1 are marginal; however, given the significantly larger parameter counts of these models, the results still highlight ToMAP's impressive persuasiveness.}, indicating that small models can also be persuasive through proper training.
+Notably, while ToMAP only contains 3B parameters, it outperforms much larger baselines\footnote{ToMAP's advantages over Gemma-3 and Deepseek-R1 are marginal; however, given the significantly larger parameter counts of these models, the results still highlight ToMAP's impressive persuasiveness.}, showing that small models can also be persuasive through proper training.

-\textbf{ToMAP generalizes well to diverse scenarios.} Similar to humans, different LLM persuadees have varied preferences in persuasion, as exemplified in \Cref{app:different_persuadee}.
+\textbf{ToMAP generalizes well in most scenarios.} Similar to humans, different LLM persuadees have varied preferences in persuasion, as exemplified in \Cref{app:different_persuadee}.
 However, ToMAP achieves a rather stable performance.
-Among 9 settings, ToMAP outperforms RL on 6 and outperforms the base model on 8, indicating that the attitude predictor enables the persuader to learn more flexible persuasion strategies that persuade opponents dynamically.
+Among 18 settings, ToMAP outperforms RL on 13 and outperforms SFT on 17, indicating that the attitude predictor enables the persuader to learn more flexible persuasion strategies that persuade opponents dynamically.

-Additionally, experiments in \Cref{app:tom_modules} show that the ToM module themselves excel at modeling opponent thoughts, further validating our approach.
+Additionally, \Cref{app:tom_modules} show that the ToM modules themselves excel at modeling opponent thoughts, further validating our approach, and \Cref{app:exp_persuadee} shows ToMAP works well for a broader range of persuadees.